The Ecommerce Guide for Marketing to Millennials: Stats, Tips, and Case Study

 1. Millennials are the largest generation cohort in the U.S.

-It’s important to pay attention to millennials because they are one of the largest generations in the U.S. labor force and will soon overtake baby boomers — making them highly valuable and influential with their purchasing power and spending habits.
+It’s important to pay attention to millennials because they are one of the largest generations in the U.S. labour force and will soon overtake baby boomers — making them highly valuable and influential with their purchasing power and spending habits.

 - There are nearly 83 million millennials as of 2019 (overtaking baby boomers).